Story: Migrant and refugee organisations

 Refugees may receive support from four regional refugee community groups – the Auckland Refugee Community Coalition, Hamilton Refugee Forum, ChangeMakers Refugee Forum (Wellington) and Canterbury Refugee Council.
 Each of these groups represents and provides support to specific refugee communities in its area.
 ChangeMakers, for example, represents the Afghani, Assyrian, Burmese, Cambodian, Eritrean, Ethiopian, Iraqi, Oromo, Somali, Rwandan, Sudanese, Ugandan and Zimbabwean communities in Wellington.

-The four regional groups serve as liaison organisations between their local refugee communities and the government, consulting with the communities on the issues affecting them, and helping the communities to understand official information.
-The regional bodies are represented nationally by the National Refugee Network, formed in January 2010.
+The four regional groups serve as liaison organisations between their local refugee communities and the government, consulting with the communities on the issues affecting them and helping them to understand official information.
+The regional bodies formed a National Refugee Network in 2010.

 Local groups

-Ahmed Tani works with the Canterbury Refugee Council, representing the local Bhutanese, Afghan, Kurdish, Ethiopian and Eritrean refugee communities, and his own community from Somalia.
-He says that each of those communities has its own local association, dealing not only with the social issues of resettling refugees, but also celebrating their language, culture and traditional festivals.
+A variety of local groups provide support to refugees.
+Ahmed Tani is chairperson of the Canterbury Refugee Council, which represents the local Afghan, Bhutanese, Eritrean, Ethiopian and Kurdish refugee communities, as well as his own community from Somalia.
+Each of those communities has its own local association, which both deals with the social issues of resettling refugees and celebrates their language, culture and traditional festivals.
+This organisation operates a drop-in centre and works to provide a strong voice for refugees, locally and nationally.